Nico-Rapallo/LandlordProject/README.md

 ---

-## Limitations
+## Limitations to Note While Using (or Why is My Address Not Showing Up?)
-This project currently faces a few limitations.
-While I was able to connect many different companies to the same people, there are definitely some that have been missed.
-Additionally, the database only includes addresses officially listed as rentals, multi-family, or apartments, so any property that is incorrectly labeled as not being a rental is not included in the database.
-For apartments, mailing addresses also are not always the same as the address listed on the City of Williamsburg property card, which is a potential source for confusion.
-For example, Midtown is stored in the database under 215 Monticello Ave instead of 221.
-Sometimes multiple houses or apartments will be listed under the same property ID if they are adjacent and have the same owner.
+- For apartments, mailing addresses are not always the same as the address listed on the City of Williamsburg property card, which is a potential source for confusion.
+For example, Midtown is stored in the database under 215 Monticello Ave instead of 221 Monticello Ave.
+- Sometimes multiple houses or apartments will be listed under the same property ID if they are adjacent and have the same owner.
 This leads to a situation where a house might be listed under the address of the mixed-use/residential building next door.
-The database also includes properties located in the City of Williamsburg, which does not include the entire Williamsburg housing market, as many students live in James City and York counties.
-Bedroom and bathroom data also seems to be incorrect on some multi-unit buildings and apartment buildings.Finally, right now, the dash website and database are locally hosted, so any response will only be recorded locally.
+- The database includes properties located in the City of Williamsburg, which does not include the entire Williamsburg housing market, as many students live in James City and York counties.
+- The database only includes addresses officially listed as rentals, multi-family, or apartments, so any property that is incorrectly labeled as not being a rental is not included in the database.
+- Some properties may be owner by the same landlord, but because of property ownership by different companies and limitations in my data collection, they may not be connected.
+- Bedroom and bathroom data seems to be incorrect on some multi-unit buildings and apartment buildings.

 ---